Burton (retailer): History

 Burton was the official clothing supplier to the England national football team for the 1966 FIFA World Cup, UEFA Euro 1996 and the 2002 FIFA World Cup championships.
 In 1998 the company changed its name to Arcadia Group.

 Philip Green purchased the company in 2002.

 The Burton company archives are held at the West Yorkshire Archive Service in Leeds.

 In July 2020, Arcadia Group, which comprised several brands including Burton, had been hit hard by the COVID-19 lockdown and planned hundreds of job cuts to minimise costs.
 As financial difficulties worsened, Arcadia entered administration on 30 November 2020.
 In February 2021, Boohoo.com announced it was buying the Burton brand from Arcadia (along with the Wallis and Dorothy Perkins brands) for £25.2 million, with the loss of around 2,450 jobs.
+All Burton stores closed as the company became an online only retailer.